 Master of Arts in Applied Linguistics and TESOL (Distance Learning)

-The MA in Applied Linguistics and TESOL programme allows you to expand your knowledge of current theoretical and practical aspects of language teaching.
+The Distance Learning Masters in Applied Linguistics and TESOL programme allows you to expand your knowledge of current theoretical and practical aspects of language teaching.
 You have the opportunity to exchange ideas with other experienced language teaching professionals from many different contexts.

-A masters degree programme aiming to provide a critical understanding of key issues in applied linguistics and how these relate to English Language Teaching.
+This masters degree TESOL programme aims to provide a critical understanding of key issues in applied linguistics and how these relate to English Language Teaching.
 Students will develop the ability to reflect, analyse and critically evaluate language teaching and learning concepts and understand the assumptions underlying different classroom practices

-The knowledge you gain will enhance your ability to undertake language teaching at a range of levels in different cultural and institutional contexts, and even enable you to undertake effective practitioner research in your specific area of interest
+The knowledge gained through undertaking the Distance Learning Masters in Applied Linguistics and TESOL degree will enhance your ability to undertake language teaching at a range of levels in different cultural and institutional contexts, and even enable you to undertake effective practitioner research in your specific area of interest

-The MA in Applied Linguistics and TESOLprogramme is a powerful vehicle for both personal and professional development.
+The Masters in Applied Linguistics and TESOL programme is a powerful vehicle for both personal and professional development.

 Upon successful completion of the programme, graduates go on to gain promotion in their existing jobs and move on to more senior or challenging posts.

-- MA Graduates looking to pursue a particular area of research can enrol on to a Doctorate level programme
+- The Masters in TESOL graduates looking to pursue a particular area of research can enrol on to a Doctorate level programme

 Applicants should normally be teachers or working in the English Language Teaching (ELT) field, with at least a second class Honours degree or its equivalent from a non-UK university (GPA 3.0 or above) plus two years’ full-time English language teaching experience.